 I recently traveled to Amelia Island for the first time for the TMS Family Travel Conference.
 Located just a short distance from Jacksonville, Florida, Amelia Island offers lots for families, including 13 miles of beaches, golf courses, delicious restaurants, and fantastic resorts.
-If you are looking for a relaxing beach vacation with lots of fun activities for families, Amelia Island is a great option.
+Despite its close proximity to Jacksonville, Amelia Island feels like a completely different world outside the city.

 Fly into Jacksonville or Daytona Beach, or combine with a vacation to other parts of Florida.
 I visited so many times as a kid, and I have such fond memories of visiting the unique shops and restaurants.
 It definitely should be included on any list of the best places to visit in Florida.

 Clearwater, which is located on the Gulf coast of Florida, offers beautiful white sand beaches, and was rated the #1 beach according to TripAdvisor.
 There are numerous family amenities on the beach, which has lifeguards 365 days out of the year.
 I visited Clearwater Beach this past year on a family trip to Tampa, and I absolutely loved the beach.
 I definitely want to return and spend more time on the beach.

-One of the most popular tourist attractions in the area is the Clearwater Aquarium, which is home to the dolphin Winter, star of the Dolphin Tale movies.
+One of the most popular tourist attractions for families in the area is the Clearwater Aquarium, which is home to the dolphin Winter, star of the Dolphin Tale movies.
 Whether you are visiting Clearwater as part of a larger trip to Florida, or as an individual destination, I definitely recommend visiting the Clearwater Aquarium.

 Destin, located on the Panhandle of Florida on the Emerald Coast has been the choice vacation destination for many southerners for years.
 With beautiful beaches, the Henderson Beach State Park, and so much more, it’s a great spot for a family vacation.
 You can absolutely have a completely relaxing vacation in Destin.